vechain/docs/connex/api.md

 + `gas` - `(gas: string):this`: Set maximum gas allowed for call
 + `gasPrice` - `(gp: string)`: Set gas price for call in wei
 + `call`: Simulate calling the method to obtain the output without altering the contract state
-+ `asClause`: Pack arguments and setted value into clause
++ `asClause`: Pack arguments and set value into clause

 ##### Simulate a Contract Call